gchq/Palisade-clients/client-java/README.md

 | Message | Two types of messages can be returned from the Filtered Resource Service and these are abstracted into two subclasses of `Message`.
 The design choice was to either have two sub types, or have a single type (resource) that can contain an Error.
 Either way is not wrong.
 This could change quite easily if needed.
 Currently two subclasses exist for Message.
 These are `Error` and `Resource`. |
 | Download |  A `Download` is retrieved by passing a `Resource` object to the `Session`.
 The Download abstracts the call to the data service and provides access to an `InputStream` to consume its contents. |

-Hopefully that gives a brief but hopefully informative look at the interfaces of the Palisade Client API

 ### Example Usage